You're Probably Not Washing Your Face Mask Enough

 She has seven masks she likes to keep in circulation, one for each day of the week.
 That's a little extreme, but having at least two in rotation is ideal, so you have at least one clean mask available at all times.

-The same is true for disposable masks, except swap "washing machine" for "trash can."
+The same is true for disposable masks, except swap "washing machine" for "rubbish bin."
 Use one a day, throw it out, and grab a fresh one the next day.
 But Rivera urges everyone to try reusable masks, if possible.
 "I don't recommend using surgical masks because they're not very environmentally friendly," she says.
 "Use them sparingly and cut the straps [when you throw them away]."

 Washing your reusable face masks less than once per use won't increase your chances of catching COVID-19.
 It's just... kind of gross, and could result in maskne or weird smells.
 But it's better to go out in a dirty mask than to skip the mask altogether.
 "I don't think that if you're wearing a two-day old mask, you're going to be X% more susceptible to the virus," Rivera explains.
 "You just want to be wearing a mask that is properly covering your face with proper materials."